adaviding/morpe/README.md

 Not ready.

 ##Matlab
 This is the original implementation of MoRPE.
 It was written in Matlab and C so that I could conduct analyses for my PhD Dissertation.  **This code is extremely filthy:**  It was not written for mass consumption.
-It reflects the fact that I invented almost *by accident* because none of the standard classifiers seemed to fit my data well enough.
-I tried many different things before MoRPE emerged from the chaos.
-As such there is plenty of dead code in here, and the C code is particularly ugly.
-(I was not a C++ programmer back then.)
+I invented it *almost by accident*: None of the standard classifiers seemed to fit my data properly, so I built something that did a better job.
+I tried many different things before MoRPE emerged from the chaos, and I have yet to remove the chaos from this code.
+There is plenty of dead code here, and the C code is almost impossible to understand (this was my first time writing anything in C or C++).
+On a more positive note:  The algorithm is very well tested.
+I analyzed my dissertation data repeatedly until MoRPE behaved perfectly.

 In order for the C files to be callable from Matlab, each file needs to be "mexed" from the Matlab command line.
 Here I have already mexed the C files for 32-bit Windows, and so the software will work from a 32-bit Windows machine.
 If you want this software to work on a different platform, you must mex the necessary C files.
 For more information, see the Matlab documentation for `mex`.